Pegoku/freecad-wakatime/README.md

 - **macOS:** `/Users/<user>/Library/Preferences/FreeCAD/Mod/`
 - **Windows:** `C:\Users\<user>\AppData\Roaming\FreeCAD\Mod\`

-Navigate to the `Mod` directory (create it if it doesn't exist) using the CLI and use Git to install FreeCad-wakatime:
+Navigate to the `Mod` directory (create it if it doesn't exist) using the CLI and use Git to install FreeCAD-WakaTime:

 ```shell
 git clone https://github.com/Pegoku/freecad-wakatime.git